INVALS: A Forward Looking Inventory Allocation System: Replenishment Systems and Related Work

 \subsection{Existing Replenishment System}

 The planning system deployed in large retail systems are rule-based in nature, drafting an allocation plan that only focuses on the coverage need, and considers only the inventory availability at the warehouse.
-With lack of visibility to labour or trailer usage, these allocations plans often turn out to be infeasible for ground operations to execute them.
+With lack of visibility to labour or trailer usage, these allocations plans often turn out to be infeasible to execute by ground operations.
 The reasons could be shortage of labour workforce, exceeding the trailer capacity to transport the allocated items, and in many cases severe under utilization of trailer capacity.
-To counter this, multiple downstream systems update this plan, each making it feasible only with respect to a specific category.
+To counter this, multiple downstream systems update this plan, each making it feasible only with respect to a specific criteria.
 Operating sequentially based on rules, these systems lack visibility to the overall replenishment system and introduce their own quantum of sub-optimality to labour and trailer usage.
 Further, maintaining multiple such systems is inefficient and costlier.